Dimitar Peshev: Role in preventing the Jewish deportation

 Peshev was a good friend of Bulgaria's Jewish community.
 However, he had not objected to the institution of the "Law for the Defense of the Nation" (ZZN), an anti-Jewish bill.
-In the beginning of March 1943, the Jews of Kyustendil were ordered by the Commissariat on the Jewish Issues to leave their homes with only a few belongings.
+At the beginning of March 1943, the Jews of Kyustendil were ordered by the Commissariat on the Jewish Issues to leave their homes with only a few belongings.
 Understanding the implications of this order, the citizens of Kyustendil appointed a delegation to ask the government to repeal this evacuation order.
 On 8 March 1943 the delegation marched into Dimitar Peshev's office.
 One of the delegates, Peshev's Jewish friend, Jakob Baruch, informed him of the government's plan to deport the Jews.
 At first, Peshev thought Baruch's words to be untrue until he telephoned several high government officials who confirmed the rumor.
 By the morning of 9 March, Peshev had made up his mind to halt the deportations.

 Peshev tried several times to see Bogdan Filov, but the prime minister refused.
-Next, he and his close friend and colleague, Petar Mihalev, went to see Interior Minister Petur Gabrovski, insisting that he cancel the deportations.
+Next, he and his close friend and colleague, Petar Mihalev, went to see Interior Minister Petar Gabrovski, insisting that he cancel the deportations.
 After much persuasion, Gabrovski finally called the governor of Kyustendil and instructed him to stop preparations for the Jewish deportations.
-By 5:30 p.m. on 9 March the order had been cancelled.
+By 5:30 p.m. on 9 March the order had been canceled.
 However, the order did not reach all the Bulgarian cities on time, and, on the morning of 10 March, Bulgarian police began to round up Jews in Thrace and Macedonia.
 Almost all of the Jews in Bulgarian-occupied Thrace (some 4,000) were arrested and surrendered to the Germans, who then deported them to their deaths at Treblinka.
-Another group of about 1,200 Thrace Jews were moved to Salonika and then sent to Auschwitz.
+Another group of about 1,200 Thrace Jews was moved to Salonika and then sent to Auschwitz.
 At the same time, all of the Jews of Macedonia were rounded up by the Bulgarian authorities; all but 165 were deported to Treblinka.

 Once Peshev learned about the cruelty of the deportation of the Jews of Thrace and Macedonia, he worked to ensure that the deportation of the Jews within the pre-war boundaries of Bulgaria would not occur.
 Peshev wrote a letter to Filov on 19 March which aimed to prevent any future anti-Jewish legislation in Bulgaria.
 He, along with the Kyustendil delegates, got 43 government deputies to sign the letter.
 These signatures were only from members of the pro-government majority so that no one could accuse Peshev of acting against the government.

-Even under the pressure from the Prime Minister, who was furious at Peshev's letter, 30 of the deputies refused to withdraw their signatures.
+Even under the pressure from the Prime Minister, who was furious at Peshev's letter, 30 deputies refused to withdraw their signatures.
 As a result, Peshev was censured and dismissed from his position of Assembly Vice-chairman on 24 March.